TheAfroOfDoom/the-first-omnic-crisis/README.md

 # the-first-omnic-crisis
 Contains the functions within the "The First Omnic Crisis" adventure map (Minecraft).

-Entities:

 Enemies:

   - Titan
     - Fully modelled
     - Fully functional, not satisfied with how it feels to fight though
     - Sounds are completed

   - Bastion
     - Fully modelled
     - Drop-pod sequence animation complete, needs sounds/damage

 Locations: